 “Scared shitless” immediately stopped applying.
 Pee-in-your-pants, scream-at-the-top-of-your-lungs, run-out-of-the-room-terrified is probably a much better description.
 And it’s very possible that at that very exact moment, I became a horror fan.

 Revisiting Salem’s Lot all these years later is a decidedly mixed affair.
-The film hasn’t dated very well – it’s long and plodding, rigidly acted, clumsy in exposition.
+The series hasn’t dated very well – it’s long and plodding, rigidly acted, clumsy in exposition.
 Character development is largely absent (we don’t really get a feel for David Soul’s turn as an obsessed writer-turned-vampire-hunter, or James Mason as the lead vampire’s human bodyguard).
 The sets more often than not look like sets.
-All in all, it just feels like the made-for-TV-movie it is.
+All in all, it just feels like the made-for-TV project it is.

 On the other hand, there’s the obvious affection for those awesomely scary moments – and they are still scary.
 The low-key effects and prosthetics remain effective, and for my money, no CGI comes close to on-camera handiwork.
 Director Tobe Hooper (The Texas Chainsaw Massacre, 1974) keeps the tension nicely wound where it counts, and I’m sure he succeeded in giving nightmares to a bunch of people – including me – for years to come.
 (He would do it again a couple of years later in 1982’s Poltergeist, but more on that particular trauma later.
 Damn you, Hooper!).

-Whereas the original had a measure of subtlety, the 2004 Salem’s Lot goes for a more complex narrative, over-the-top performances, and action sequences.
-Surprisingly, none of it works – the constant voiceover by Lowe’s character is irritating, Donald Sutherland hams it up in the James Mason role, and a continuous flashback to an earlier “evil” in the town couldn’t be more tedious.
+Whereas the original had a measure of subtlety, the 2004 Salem’s Lot has a more complex narrative and elaborate action sequences.
+But none of it works – the constant voiceover by Lowe’s character is irritating, Donald Sutherland hams it up in the James Mason role, and a continuous flashback to an earlier “evil” in the town couldn’t be more tedious.
 Worse of all, it’s not remotely scary… and that’s a cardinal sin for a vampire movie.
-I was so bored, it took me several sittings to get through the whole film.
+I was so bored, it took me several sittings to get through the whole thing.